Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Conclusions

 \section{Conclusions}

 This paper proposes a novel integrated prediction and optimization approach for real-time joint replenishment and distribution via vehicle routing in one-warehouse, multiple-retailer systems, also known as data-driven online inventory routing.
-Our approach, Scenario Predict-then-Optimize (ScPO), relies neither on making distributional assumptions for retailer demand nor on single-point forecasts.
+Our approach, Scenario Predict-then-Optimize (ScenPO), relies neither on making distributional assumptions for retailer demand nor on single-point forecasts.
 This contrasts the state-of-the-art that makes such assumptions or works with point forecasts.
-ScPO consists of a scenario-predict step, utilizing Multi-Horizon Quantile Recurrent Neural Networks that forecast future retailer demand quantiles from which we sample scenarios.
-The sampled scenarios are input for the scenario-optimize step of ScPO, which exploits two-stage stochastic programming to find a solution that minimizes the future expected cost of replenishment and distribution decisions.
+ScenPO consists of a \textit{scenario-predict} step, utilizing the multi-horizon quantile recurrent neural network that forecasts future retailer demand quantiles from which we sample scenarios.
+The sampled scenarios are input for the \textit{scenario-optimize} step of ScenPO, which exploits two-stage stochastic programming to find a solution that minimizes the future expected cost of replenishment and distribution decisions.

-In this way, ScPO can capture (auto)correlation and lumpy retailer demand patterns that typically occur in one warehouse and multiple retailer systems.
-We show our ScPO's efficiency based on synthetic data and real-life data from SAIC Volkswagen Automotive Co., Ltd. We compare ScPO to empirical sampling techniques and various classical Predict-then-Optimize approaches.
-The results show that ScPO outperforms these approaches significantly.
-It closes 63.00\% of the gap between the expected value solution and an oracle solver, whereas the best alternative approach only closes 26.33\% on average.
+In this way, ScenPO can capture (auto)correlation and lumpy retailer demand patterns that typically occur in one warehouse and multiple retailers systems.
+We show our ScenPO's efficiency based on synthetic data and large-scale real-life data from SAIC Volkswagen Automotive Co., Ltd. We compare ScenPO to empirical sampling techniques, various classical prediction-focused learning approaches, and state-of-the-art data-driven approaches including the decision-focused learning approach, CombOptNet, and various residuals-based sample average approximation approaches for generating scenarios.
+The results show that our ScenPO outperforms these approaches significantly.
+It closes 61.60\% of the gap between the expected value solution and an oracle solver, whereas the best alternative approach only closes 55.60\% on average.

-Our ScPO is general because it leverages neural network-based quantile prediction and stochastic programming.
+Our ScenPO is general because it leverages neural network-based quantile prediction and stochastic programming.
 It can easily be tailored to other applications than online inventory routing in which nonstationary demand patterns and online combinatorial optimization are combined.
 Future research is needed to investigate how to best align the scenario-predict and scenario-optimize steps in other application areas.

+Another interesting future research direction is to investigate distributionally robust approaches for application in which only limited data is available.
+The complexity of the inventory routing problem warrants tailored approaches based upon such distributionally robust approaches, specifically in a dynamic environment.